hunght/yt-dlp-gui/apps/electron/REFACTORING_BEST_PRACTICES.md

 1. **Components should own their domain logic**
 2. **Use atoms for communication, not callbacks**
 3. **>10 props = bad abstraction, inline it**
+4. **Use only atoms, not Context API** - Consistent state management

 ---